Indian Princess Head Three Dollar Gold Coins were made from 1854 to 1889. Most Three Dollar Gold Coins were made in Philadelphia.

 The branch mints in Dahlonega, New Orleans, and San Francisco struck Three Dollar Gold Coins although coins from these mints are scarce!

-Bright lustrous surfaces and very nearly mint state.
-Only 1500 pieces minted.
+Rich orange-gold luster and very nearly mint state.

 Super flashy with vibrant orange-gold luster over beautiful surfaces that are devoid of significant marks.

 Pleasing and lustrous surfaces with fewer marks then typically seen on an MS-61.

 Well struck with rich satiny luster and nice clean surfaces.